 PBS Lies for FDR over Allegations by Whittaker Chambers

-Below is exchange that I had on alt.history on Usenet during the first week of January, 2006.
+Below is an exchange that I had on alt.history on Usenet during the first week of January 2006.
 I would like to express my appreciation to Mr. Robert Cohen for responding to my repeated postings.
 His responses prompted me to do additional research and led me to the discovery, recounted in entry #7 below, that the Public Broadcasting System has written apparent untruths that would tend to absolve President Franklin Delano Roosevelt of responsibility for protecting a Soviet spy ring that operated in the highest reaches of his administration for many years.

 1. DC Dave